erikaheidi/dolphin/README.md

 ansible_python_interpreter=/usr/bin/python3
 ```

-If you want to use this as a static inventory file:
+If you want to save this as a static inventory file:

 ```
 ./dolphin ansible inventory > inventory